-The shortcomings of manual time tracking
+The disadvantages of manual time tracking

-For instance, employees who use manual and paper-based time and attendance systems may forget to complete their time sheets by the deadline, and then may make errors trying to catch up later on.
-They might not recall precisely what time they came to work, the length of their lunch breaks, and the exact time they departed in the evening.
+When the time and attendance process relies on manual entry and functions separately from payroll, the potential for errors and inaccuracies can be high.
+For instance, employees who use paper-based time and attendance systems may forget to complete their time sheets by the deadline, and then may make errors rushing to submit their hours.
+They might not recall precisely what time they came to work, the length of their lunch breaks, or the exact time they left for the day.

 This opens the door to businesses either not paying employees enough for time they've worked — a frequent complaint among workers — or overpaying them.
 Issues revolving around payroll (such as not being properly paid) can negatively impact employee morale, which in turn can affect productivity in the workplace.